FedeMala00/Machine-Learning-Exercises/README.md

 The data is then split into a training set and a test set using random permutation of the indices.

-The fillCell function calculates the likelihood probabilities for each attribute value given the class (either 'yes' or 'no').
-These probabilities are stored in a cell array.
+`fillCell`: Calculates likelihood probabilities for attribute values given the class.

-The check_attributes function checks if there are any attribute values in the test set that do not appear in the training set.
-If there are, it discards the corresponding pattern.

-The check_dimension function checks if the training and test matrices have the correct dimensions.

-The readResult function performs the classification on the test set.
-It calculates the posterior probabilities for each class (using the likelihoods calculated earlier and the prior probabilities of each class).
-It then assigns each test instance the class with the highest posterior probability.
+`check_attributes`: Checks for attribute value consistency between training and test sets.

+`check_dimension`: Ensures correct dimensions of training and test matrices.

+`readResult`: Performs classification on the test set and calculates error rate.

 Finally, it calculates and displays the error rate of the classification.

 In summary, this code is implementing a Naive Bayes classifier for a dataset with categorical attributes, and it uses the classifier to predict the class labels of a test set and calculate the error rate of the predictions.

 ## Second Assignment ##
+The code performs the following tasks:

+Data Preprocessing:

-It reads the data from the CSV files and performs some preprocessing.
+Reads the data from CSV files and performs some preprocessing.
+Linear Regression - Turkish Dataset:

-It performs linear regression on the Turkish dataset, which contains S&P 500 and MSCI Europe index data.
-It calculates the regression coefficients and plots the data points and the regression line.
+Performs linear regression on the Turkish dataset, containing S&P 500 and MSCI Europe index data.
+Utilizes the linear_regression_turkish_dataset function.
+Calculates regression coefficients and plots data points along with the regression line.
+Linear Regression - Random Subsets:

-It performs linear regression on different random subsets of the Turkish dataset and plots the regression lines and data points for each subset.
+Performs linear regression on different random subsets of the Turkish dataset.
+Utilizes the linear_regression_random_subsets function.
+Plots regression lines and data points for each subset.
+Linear Regression with Intercept - 'mtcars' Dataset:

-It performs linear regression with an intercept on the 'mpg' and 'weight' columns of the 'mtcars' dataset.
-It calculates the regression coefficients and plots the data points and the regression line.
+Performs linear regression with an intercept on the 'mpg' and 'weight' columns of the 'mtcars' dataset.
+Utilizes the linear_regression_with_intercept_mtcars function.
+Calculates regression coefficients and plots data points along with the regression line.
+Multiple Linear Regression - 'mtcars' Dataset:

-It performs multiple linear regression on the 'mpg', 'dis', 'hp', and 'weight' columns of the 'mtcars' dataset.
-It calculates the regression coefficients and plots the real and predicted mpg values.
+Performs multiple linear regression on the 'mpg', 'dis', 'hp', and 'weight' columns of the 'mtcars' dataset.
+Utilizes the multiple_linear_regression_mtcars function.
+Calculates regression coefficients and plots real and predicted mpg values.
+Mean Squared Error (MSE) Calculation:

-It calculates the Mean Squared Error (MSE) for the linear regression models on different subsets of the datasets.
+Calculates the Mean Squared Error (MSE) for the linear regression models on different subsets of the datasets.
+Utilizes the calculate_mse function.
+MSE Results Storage:

-It repeats the above tasks multiple times and stores the MSE results in tables.
+Repeats the above tasks multiple times and stores the MSE results in tables.

-In summary, this code is performing linear and multiple linear regression on different subsets of two datasets, calculating the MSE for each model, and visualizing the results.
+In summary, this code performs linear and multiple linear regression on different subsets of two datasets, calculates the MSE for each model, and visualizes the results.
 ## Third Assignment ##

 It loads the MNIST training and test sets.